svc333/overview/glossary/glossary.md

 ### scale
 {: #x2004442}

-To increase platform (or system) capacity by adding more application or service instances
+To increase platform (or system) capacity by adding more application or service instances.

 ### scope
 {: #x2037763}